apathetic/apathetic-v3/src/content/posts/2021-01-10-overflowing-menus.md

 A few salient details:
 * we've set `flex-wrap: nowrap` so that the items continue horizontally
 * `inline-flex` so that the `ul` takes up just as much room as it needs
-* the `dropdown` is positioned absolutely, and lives on the right edge.
-We'll show / hide it as needed
+* the `pinned` class positions both the _dropdown_ and the _more_ elements absolutely on the right edge.
+We'll show / hide both as needed
 * a few minor helper classes for showing hiding things.
 * you also might be wondering about the `transform` on the `div`.
 We'll come to that...